Filter by

 Identify common mistakes made during specimen management and prevention methods to avoid these errors.

-Reducing Medical Errors in the OR
+Reducing Medical Errors in the Operating Room

-Identify the communication processes that aid in reducing medical errors and review recommendations for the safe transfer of patient care information.
+Explain how effective communication reduces medical errors and contributes to the safe transfer of patient care information.

-Determine the components of a just culture that promote trust and accountability and recall a 10-step process for creating a culture of safety in the OR.
+Describe the principles of a just culture and the ten-step process for creating a culture of safety in the OR.

 Septic Joint: Diagnosis and Treatment